bropump/Manifesto/README.md

 # Market makers

-The community does not pay for market makers.
+Great market makers can accelerate community initiatives with onchain liquidity, exchanges and more, although the bropump community does not pay for market makers.
 If you're a market maker you may purchase supply from the onchain pool.

 # Legal Stuff